Pricing model for academic users

 • Fat nodes: 2,30 DKK / node-hour (~0,10 DKK / CPU core-hour)

 • GPU nodes: 2,65 DKK / node-hour (~0,11 DKK / CPU core-hour)

 The rates above are per node per hour in DKK excluding VAT.
 All our nodes have 24 CPU cores, i.e., the rates per CPU core, are obtained by dividing node-hours prices by 24.
 The prices are estimated based on the assumption of an average utilization of 80% of the machine and a life span of the HPC hardware of 4 years.
 The prices take into account the co-financing from DeiC, which reduces the overall price for all users by about 35%.

 Note that the pricing model at the national HPC facility at SDU is such that the costs for the storage are included in the cost of node-hours, i.e. users are not required to pay separately for the use of the storage system.

-Non-academic users, such as private companies, can also request access to the DeiC National Supercomputing Centre at SDU.
+Non-academic users, such as private companies, can also request access to the DeiC National HPC Centre at SDU.

 The price for non-academic users does not include the co-funding from DeiC and are aligned with current market prices.